Preventing Abuse at Cho-Yeh

 The best way to keep our campers safe is to keep potential abusers out of camp, which is why our screening process is so thorough.

-Each staff application must contain three valid references, along with a Voluntary Disclosure statement, which is carefully read and reviewed by two full-time staff members.
-Following a national background check, a personal interview is scheduled with an assistant director or director to identify red-flag answers and behavior.
+Each staff application must contain three valid references and is carefully read and reviewed by highly-trained staff members.
+A face-to-face interview is scheduled to identify red-flag answers and behavior.
+Background checks, voluntary disclosures, and child protection training is required for all employees.

 Before arriving at camp, all staff must complete an online abuse prevention course hosted by Praesidium.